fostroll/corpuscula/doc/README_CORPORA.md

 The package `corpus_utils` contain tools for downloading, store and usage of known corpora that can be accessed online.

-### Setting a root dir where to store downloading corpora
+### Setting a root directory for store downloaded corpora

 ```python
 from corpuscula import corpus_utils